Hydrodynamic theory of wetting by active particles: Abstract

 \section{Abstract}

 The accumulation of self-propelled particles on repulsive barriers is a widely observed feature in active matter.
 Despite being implicated in a broad range of biological processes, from biofilm formation to cytoskeletal movement, wetting of surfaces by active particles remains poorly understood.
 In this work, we study this active wetting by considering a model comprising an active lattice gas, interacting with a permeable barrier under periodic boundary conditions, for which an exact hydrodynamic description is possible.
-Our model eliminates dynamical noise while retaining microscopic fidelity, enabling a precise characterisation of steady-states and their transitions.
-We demonstrate that the accumulation of active particles is remarkably similar to equilibrium wetting, and that active wetting transitions retain all the salient characteristics of equilibrium critical wetting -- despite fundamental differences in underlying microscopic dynamics.
-Additionally, we uncover a ratchet mechanism on permeable barriers in active systems, and demonstrate that this gives rise to steady-state currents and a novel transition pathway in active wetting.
-Our results provide an intrinsically nonequilibrium framework in which to study active wetting, and precisely demonstrate the connection to equilibrium wetting -- while clarifying how differences in microscopic dynamics give rise to novel macroscopic behaviour.
+We consider a hydrodynamic scaling limit that eliminates dynamical noise while retaining microscopic interpretability, enabling a precise characterisation of steady-states and their transitions.
+We demonstrate that the accumulation of active particles has remarkable similarities to equilibrium wetting, and that active wetting transitions display all the salient characteristics of the equilibrium critical wetting transition -- despite fundamental differences in underlying microscopic dynamics.
+However, our framework also enables the investigation of subtle but important nonequilibrium effects in active wetting, including a spontaneous ratchet effect which leads to a global steady-state current, departure of the bulk densities from their binodal values, and a novel dynamical transition pathway.
+Our results provide an intrinsically nonequilibrium framework in which to study active wetting, precisely demonstrating the connection to passive wetting while clarifying the nonequilibrium consequences of activity.